OperaGraecaAdnotata/OGA/README.md

 * http://oga.informatik.uni-leipzig.de/en/index.html

-The data can also be queries via the Annis search tool at:
+The data can also be queried via the Annis search tool at:

 * https://annis.varro.informatik.uni-leipzig.de/

-The present repository only contains a few useful manually annotated files used to create annotations in OGA, whose error correction anyone can contribute to here.
+The present repository contains a few useful manually annotated files used to create annotations in OGA, whose error correction anyone can contribute to here.